FAQs

 Basic Usage

 How should I use DSPy for my task?
 We wrote a eight-step guide on this.
 In short, using DSPy is an iterative process.
 You first define your task and the metrics you want to maximize, and prepare a few example inputs — typically without labels (or only with labels for the final outputs, if your metric requires them).
-Then, you build your pipeline by selecting built-in layers (modules) to use, giving each layer a signature (input/output spec), and then calling your modules freely in your Python code.
-Lastly, you use a DSPy optimizer to compile your code into high-quality instructions, automatic few-shot examples, or updated LM weights for your LM.
+Then, you build your pipeline by selecting built-in layers (modules

 How do I convert my complex prompt into a DSPy pipeline?
 See the same answer above.

-What do DSPy optimizers tune?
-Or, what does compiling actually do?
-Each optimizer is different, but they all seek to maximize a metric on your program by updating prompts or LM weights.
-Current DSPy optimizers can inspect your data, simulate traces through your program to generate good/bad examples of each step, propose or refine instructions for each step based on past results, finetune the weights of your LM on self-generated examples, or combine several of these to improve quality or cut cost.
+can inspect your data, simulate traces through your program to generate good/bad examples of each step, propose or refine instructions for each step based on past results, finetune the weights of your LM on self-generated examples, or combine several of these to improve quality or cut cost.
 We'd love to merge new optimizers that explore a richer space: most manual steps you currently go through for prompt engineering, "synthetic data" generation, or self-improvement can probably generalized into a DSPy optimizer that acts on arbitrary LM programs.

 Other FAQs.
 We welcome PRs to add formal answers to each of these here.
 You will find the answer in existing issues, tutorials, or the papers for all or most of these.

-• How do I get multiple outputs?
+- How do I get multiple outputs?

 You can specify multiple output fields.
 For the short-form signature, you can list multiple outputs as comma separated values, following the "->" indicator (e.g. "inputs -> output1, output2").
-For the long-form signature, you can include multiple dspy.OutputFields.
+For the long-form signature, you can include multiple dspy.OutputField

-• How can I work with long responses?
+- How can I work with long responses?

-You can specify the generation of long responses as a dspy.OutputField.
+.
 To ensure comprehensive checks of the content within the long-form generations, you can indicate the inclusion of citations per referenced context.
 Such constraints such as response length or citation inclusion can be stated through Signature descriptions, or concretely enforced through DSPy Assertions.
 Check out the LongFormQA notebook to learn more about Generating long-form length responses to answer questions.

-• How can I ensure that DSPy doesn't strip new line characters from my inputs or outputs?
+- How can I ensure that DSPy doesn't strip new line characters from my inputs or outputs?

 DSPy uses Signatures to format prompts passed into LMs.
-In order to ensure that new line characters aren't stripped from longer inputs, you must specify format=str when creating a field.
+In order to ensure that new line characters aren't stripped from longer inputs, you must specify format=str

 class UnstrippedSignature(dspy.Signature):